-Some seem oblivious to the reason Nigerians now stash millions of dollars in the sewage tanks and bunkers of their homes and their bedrooms; it is no longer easy to stash it in Britain and other safe havens.
-The money Buhari is asking for is not mostly recent money.
+Some seem oblivious to the reason Nigerians now stash millions of dollars in the sewage tanks and bunkers of their homes and their bedrooms; it is no longer easy to stash it in Britain and other havens.
+The money Buhari is asking for is not most recent.
 Furthermore, some corruption-assisting experts abscond with the loot!

 An author, Jason Hickel, stated that Britain and other advanced countries are “comparatively” more “blatantly corrupt” than developing nations such as Nigeria using the “magnitude of cash” involved and “style” as the yardsticks.
 His thesis is a very interesting contribution to the study of corruption.
 There is another side to the argument, found in the “size of economies” and “size of responsible expenditure”.

 The Nigerians have a saying “Big Man, Big Trouble”, which suggests that as your income increases so do your assets and liabilities, excesses and information gaps.
-For example, the Nigerian elite, as a rule of thumb, procure education for their children, procure healthcare for their family, keep their stashes, and prefer the safety in times of crisis in Britain and similar nations due to their “size of economy” and “size of responsible expenditure”.
+For example, the Nigerian elite, as a rule of thumb, procure an education for their children, procure healthcare for their family, keep their stashes, and prefer the safety in times of crisis in Britain and similar nations due to their “size of the economy” and “size of responsible expenditure”.
 Most non-elite Nigerians who leave Nigeria do so in search of a “sizeable economy” and “sizeable responsible expenditure”.
-Some would be right to question the means by which Britain acquire the sizeable economy.
+Some would be right to question is how Britain acquire the sizeable economy it has.

 Nigerian leaders have been known to steal up to 50% (or more) of their nation’s or state’s annual wealth for themselves.
 Look at Britain’s expenditure on public services and welfare provisions.
 Nigerians have to pay bribes to gain access to basic public services and if there was a welfare system they would have to do the same to receive it.
 Tax fraud which is considered to be under-represented in developing nations, within the Nigerian oil sector, the singular mainstay of the economy has [conservatively] exceeded $5 billion per annum for decades.